-Google Ads campaigns ramp up as the algorithm learns.
+Google Ads campaigns ramp as the algorithm learns.
 Month 1 typically produces ~30% of full performance.
+Plan cash flow around that curve.

 30% performance